hazelcast-templates/hazelcast-connect-starter/README.md

 * Install [Hazelcast CLC](https://docs.hazelcast.com/clc/latest/install-clc)
 * Docker with Docker Compose or equivalent container runtime

-## Create the Project
+## Create the Workspace

-Once the requirements are satisfied, you can create the starter project.
+Once the requirements are satisfied, you can create the starter workspace.

-To create a project with the default settings, run the following command:
+To create the workspace with the default settings, run the following command:

 ```
 clc project create -t hazelcast-flow-starter